miladsade96/feip/ReactJS/main.md

 Lifting State Up is a technique in React for passing data up from child components to parent components.
 This is useful when multiple components need to share the same state or when a child component needs to update the state of a parent component.

+**What are error boundaries in React v16?**
+Error boundaries are a way to handle errors in React components.
+In React v16, error boundaries are special components that catch and handle errors that occur during rendering.
+This can help to prevent entire application from crashing due to an error in a single component.

+**What is virtual DOM?**
+The virtual DOM is a representation of the browser's DOM in memory.
+It is used by React to optimize and speed up updates to the actual DOM by minimizing the number of changes that need to be made.
+When a component's state is changes, React updates the virtual DOM and compares it to the previous version.
+It then calculates the most efficient way to update the actual DOM based on the differences between the two versions.

+**How to apply validation on props in React?**
+In React, you can apply validation on props using the PropTypes library.
+PropTypes allow you to define the type and shape of a component's props, which helps to catch errors and bugs early in development.

+**What are Higher-Order components?**
+They are components that enhance the behaviour of other components by adding additional functionality or props.
+HOCs take a component as input and return a new component that includes the additional behaviour.
+This allows developers to reuse code and separate concerns in their applications.

+**How to create props proxy for HOC component?**
+To create a props proxy for a HOC component, you can wrap the component with another component that adds the additional props.
+This is done by defining a new component that takes the original component as input and returns a new component that includes the additional props.

+**How virtual DOM works?**
+When a component's state changes in React, it updates the virtual DOM and calculates the most efficient way to update the actual DOM based on the differences between the two versions.
+This approach minimizes the number of changes that need to be made to the actual DOM and improves performance.

+**What is the difference between shadow DOM and virtual DOM?**
+Shadow DOM and virtualDOM are two different concepts.
+Shadow DOM is a browser feature that allows developers encapsulate styles and markup within components.
+Virtual DOM on the other hand is React feature that allows for performance optimization by minimizing changes to the actual DOM.

+**What is reconciliation?**
+Reconciliation is the process of comparing two versions of a component and updating the DOM with the changes.
+When a component's state or props change, React compares the new version of the component to the previous version and calculates the minimum number of changes needed to update the DOM.
+This process is called reconciliation and is one of the key features of Rect that makes it so efficient.

+**What is the main goal of React Fiber?**
+The main goal of React Fiber is to improve client-side rendering performance.
+It does this by introducing a new algorithm for rendering updates that is more efficient and flexible than the previous algorithm.
+With React Fiber, React can break up large updates into smaller chunks, prioritize, pause and resume updates as needed.

+**What are portals in React?**
+Portals in React provide a way to render a component's children in a different part of the DOM.
+This can be useful for creating modal dialogs, tooltips and other UI components that need to be positioned outside the normal flow of the page.

 </div>